tylerharter/cs301-projects/spring19/p7/README.md

 # Project 7: Fédération Internationale de Football Association

+## Corrections

+* Mar 7: for q2, there is a tie for highest wage.
+Break the tie in favor of the first player, and only output that player's name.

+## Intro

 Let's Play Fifa18, Python style!
 In this project, you will get more practice with lists and start using dictionaries.
 Start by downloading `test.py` and `Fifa18.csv`.
 This dataset is too large to